29 Great Dog Breeds for Small Apartments

 Post Image

-Listen up, animal lovers living in small apartments!
-We have good news: Your snug square footage doesn’t mean you’re disqualified from adopting a dog.
+Listen up, animal-lovers living in small apartments!
+We have good news: Your snug square footage doesn’t mean you’re disqualified from having a dog.

 Dog trainer Russell Hartstein, CEO of Fun Paw Care Dog Training in Los Angeles, says dogs are more time-intensive than space-intensive.
 That means the time you spend with them ultimately matters more than the size of your home.
 “As long as you are exercising your dog both physically and mentally, your dog doesn’t care how big or small your apartment is — within reason,” he says.